 You will have noticed from the contents of this site that I'm also interested in railways outside work.
 I blame this on living next door to a train driver (known to me as Uncle Bill) when I was very young.
 I can remember him taking me and my father round the engine sheds at Lancaster (Green Ayre) - it was all steam in those days of course.

 I have also developed a passion for travel (which goes well with an interest in railways) and have visited most countries in Europe.
 I have travelled overland across Asia four times, the first time being a York to Hong Kong journey in 1988, and the most recent York to Vladivostok and Beijing in 2006.
-Other holiday destinations of mine over the past 10 years or so have included South Africa, Australia and New Zealand.
+Other holiday destinations of mine over the past 10 years or so have included Vietnam, Albania and the USA.

 Nearer to home, I enjoy walking, particularly in hill and mountain areas.
 Living in York, I am well placed for the North York Moors, Yorkshire Dales and the Pennines.
-Ten years ago I started to 'bag' the Munros - Scottish mountains over 3000ft/914m (there are 282 of them so it will take some time).
-I also do some cycling, and in the past few years have completed the Trans-Pennine Trail, C2C and Coast & Castles routes.
+In 2003 I started to 'bag' the Munros (Scottish mountains over 3000ft/914m - there are 282 of them) and completed this endeavour in June 2018.
+I also do some cycling, and a number of long-distance routes are described on this website.